climatepolicyradar/tech-blog/README.md

 # Publishing

-- Markdown files stored in the `docs/_posts` directory are automatically published to the blog when merged to `gh-pages` branch.
+- Markdown files stored in the `docs/_posts` directory are automatically published to the blog when merged to `main`.
 - The ADR setting out the decision on publishing and hosting is here [TODO: add link]